asidko/one-file-fsm/README.md

-# Pretty easy and understandable Final State Machine in Java
+# Final State Machine example in Java

 This is one of the simplest and good looking FSM written in Java.
 All implementation contained in the same file which takes only ~100 lines of code (with examples).